dhis2/notes/decisions/2019/10/09-fe-decision-board.md

   commit message, or, locally changing the non-semantic commit message through something like: `git commit --amend && git push origin HEAD --force-with-lease`.

+- When squashing commits locally we lose the possibility to see the individual commits forever, in a squash-merge workflow you could see the individual commits before they got squashed in the PR.

+  Workaround is available to the developer that did the squash using reflog, but it's not distributed to other devs.

+- If a developer realises after squashing that she needs to split out something to a separate commit, that is trickier to do than in a squash-merge workflow.

+  Workaround is available using reflog, but may feel arcane to developers.